-- (A) An owner or operator of a boiler to less than or equal to 2 MMBtw/hr shall perform maintenance in accordance with the manufacturer's schedule and specifications as identified in a manual and other written materials supplied by the manufacturer or distributor.
+- (1) An owner or operator shall not lower the rated heat input capacity of a boiler to less than or equal to 2 MMBtu/hr.
+The lowered rated heat input capacity shall be based on manufacturer's identification or rating plate or permit condition. - (2) Boilers $\leq 2 \text{ MMBtu/hr}$ - (A) An owner or operator shall perform maintenance in accordance with the manufacturer's schedule and specifications as identified in a manual and other written materials supplied by the manufacturer or distributor.
 The owner or operator shall maintain on site a copy of the manufacturer's and/or distributor's written instructions and retain a record of the maintenance activity for a period of 3 years. - (B) An owner or operator shall maintain on site a copy of all documents identifying the boiler's rated heat input capacity.
 The rated heat input capacity shall be identified by a manufacturer's or distributor's manual or invoice.
 If the unit is modified, the rated heat input capacity shall be calculated by the maximum fuel input corrected for fuel heat content, temperature, and pressure.
 The documentation of rated heat input capacity for modified boilers shall include a description of all modifications, the dates the boiler was modified and calculation of rated heat input capacity.
-All documentation shall be signed by the licensed person modifying the boiler.

-(i) An owner or operator of a boiler with a new or modified burner shall display the new rated heat input capacity on a permanent rating plate.
+All documentation shall be signed by the licensed person modifying the boiler. - An owner or operator of a boiler with a new or modified burner shall display the new rated heat input capacity on a permanent rating plate.
 If a boiler is modified, the rated heat input capacity is the gross heat input, calculated by the maximum fuel input corrected for fuel heat content, temperature, and pressure.